Irrelon/ForerunnerDB/readme.md

 watchify ./js/build/all.js -o ./js/dist/fdb-all.js
 ```

-The fully minified version of ForerunnerDB is run through Google's Closure Compiler with simple optimisations switched on.
+The fully minified version of ForerunnerDB is run through uglifyjs as part of the grunt
+build process.

 ## Contributing to This Project
 Contributions through pull requests are welcome.
 Please ensure that if your pull request includes code changes that you have run the unit tests and they have all passed.
 If your code changes include new features not currently under test coverage from existing unit tests please create new unit tests to cover your changes and ensure they work as expected.